Simple Passion: Plot

-After not hearing from Alexandre for a while, Hélène decides to call the embassy and he arranges to meet her in a hotel room the following day.
-When he fails to show up, she phones his office, but is informed that he has returned to Moscow.
+After not hearing from Alexandre for a while, Hélène calls the embassy and he arranges to meet her in a hotel room the following day.
+When he fails to show up, she phones his office but is informed that he has returned to Moscow.
 She subsequently sinks into depression, to the point of neglecting Paul and her work commitments.
 Hélène's ex-husband, who stops by to collect Paul, harshly reminds her of her responsibilities as a mother.
 During a session with her psychiatrist, she confesses that she flew to Moscow for a day, roaming around Tverskaya Street in hopes of running into Alexandre.

 Eight months later, Hélène watches Paul play football, having seemingly regained control of her life.
 One night, she is surprised when Alexandre calls her to announce he is coming by.
 In order to be alone with him, she quickly sends Paul to stay at a friend's house for the night.
 After they have sex, Hélène offers to drive Alexandre back to his hotel.
 En route, she wonders if they will see each other again, presuming that their affair is over.
 Upon arriving at the hotel, he calls her "my love" and goes inside.
 A teary-eyed Hélène watches as Alexandre disappears from sight, then leaves.